burntspaghetti/mindfulMachineLearning/README.md

 What is something you want to change?

 -------------------------------------------------------------
+Problems:

 How to correlate what it is that made things go up and down?

-PROBLEM: feeding this text input into a machine learning api will make it no longer private...
+BIG PROBLEM: feeding this text input into a machine learning api will make it no longer private...how could this be run locally?